liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/05-using-lcs.markdown

 server view.
 While the Alerts table functions the same as it does in the other views, the Fix Packs table behaves a bit differently.
 Fix packs are broken down into those that are available for installation and those that are already installed.
-You can access these through the *Available* and *Installed* tabs at the top of the fix packs table.
+You can access these through the Available and Installed tabs at the top of the fix packs table.

 ![Figure 4.13: The LCS server view shows an overview of a server registered with LCS.](../../images/lcs-server-view.png)

-Above the Fix Packs table is the *Notifications* button.
+Above the Fix Packs table is the Notifications button.
 Clicking it provides a list of notifications generated for the server.
 So how do notifications differ from alerts?
 Fantastic question!
 LCS notifications are sent via email.
-They're therefore an active form of notification.
+Thus, they're an active form of notification.
 Alerts are passive, only appearing in the Alerts table of a project, environment, or server.
 Also, notifications are disabled by default.
-Configuring them is covered later in this article in the section on notifications.
+Configuring them is covered later in the section on notifications.

 To view metrics and statistics of your server's performance, click the *Metrics* button near the top of the page.
 The metrics are broken down into three main
 categories: *Application*, *JVM*, and *Server*.
 Application is selected by default when you click the Metrics button.

-The Application category also has three other categories within it: *Pages*, *Portlets*, and *Cache*.
-Pages lists the frequency with which specific pages are loaded, along with their average load time.
+The Application category also has three other categories: *Pages*, *Portlets*, and *Cache*.
+Pages lists the frequency that specific pages load, along with their average load time.
 Portlets lists the same statistics, but for specific portlets in your server.
 The Cache category lists Liferay Single VM metrics and Hibernate metrics.
 In the following screenshot, the statistics in the Portlets category are shown.